- Home

 What are the risks of an interest-only mortgage?

-The issue is that around half of people who have an interest-only mortgage may not be able to pay it off in full, and may also not be able to switch to a standard repayment mortgage if they don’t meet the strict affordability criteria that lenders now have in place in the wake of the financial crisis.
+The issue is that around half of people who have an interest-only mortgage may not be able to pay it off in full, and may also not be able to switch to a standard repayment mortgage if they don’t meet the strict affordability criteria that lenders now have in place.

-If you find yourself with an interest-only mortgage that you don’t think you’re going to be able to pay off, it’s important to be aware of the options that could help.
+If you find yourself with an interest-only mortgage that you think you’re going to be unable to pay off, it’s important to be aware of the options that could help.
 Find out more in our guide What can you do if you can’t pay your mortgage?

 Get expert mortgage advice*